+Romania

-The Company's only material property for which there are no attributed reserves is Romania.
-The Satu Mare Concession contains exploration and appraisal projects upon which wells were drilled in 2012 and 2014.
-The Company has an inventory of exploration and appraisal locations that are expected to be drilled in future years.
+The Satu Mare Concession has an inventory of exploration and appraisal locations that are expected to be drilled in future years.
 There can be no certainty that any of these wells will result in the discovery of recoverable reserves in commercial quantities.